Middle-Age Erection Changes: What Couples Need to Know

-Some erection changes are due to lengthening refractory period.
+Some erection changes are due to the lengthening refractory period.

 Erection dissatisfaction can enhance lovemaking.

 The dark cloud of erection changes has a silver lining.
 Young couples often develop conflict because most young men become aroused faster than most young women.
 Young men are often all finished before young women have even become interested in genital play.
-Middle-age erection changes slow men’s arousal so their erotic pace more closely matches women’s.
-Slower pace allows plenty time for kissing, cuddling, and whole-body massage, all essential to most women’s enjoyment of sex—and crucial to firm erections.
+Middle-aged erection changes slow men’s arousal so their erotic pace more closely matches women’s.
+A slower pace allows plenty of time for kissing, cuddling, and whole-body massage, all essential to most women’s enjoyment of sex—and crucial to firm erections.
 From this perspective, erection dissatisfaction can actually be a gift.

 Erection depends on robust blood flow through the penis.
 Anything that impairs circulation increases ED risk: smoking, diabetes, sedentary lifestyle, high cholesterol, heart disease, being overweight, high blood pressure, more than two alcoholic drinks a day, daily consumption of meat and/or cheese, and fewer than five daily servings of fruits and vegetables.
 Avoiding these risk factors does not prevent middle-age erection changes, but it helps postpone them and ED.